ununnamed/remaining-reading-time/README.md

 # remaining-reading-time
-Shows the remaining reading time in status bar
+Shows the remaining reading time in Status Bar